M for Mammy

 For fans of Roddy Doyle and Marian Keyes, a heartwarming and funny debut of an Irish family, the Augustts, all bound together with love and language.
 There's a son who doesn't speak, a mother who has a stroke, a granny who talks enough for all of them and a daughter who is writing it all down.

-Things become a little more complicated when the mother has a stroke, and the force of nature who is Granny Mae-Ann comes to try and take charge to keep the family together.
+Things become even more complicated when the mother has a stroke, and the force of nature who is Granny Mae-Anne comes to try and take charge to keep the family together.

 She has a job on.
 There's the son Jacob with all his words trapped in his head by The Autism, the father Mickey struggling to express himself at all, and Jenny, the daughter, quietly writing it all down to try and make sense of it.

 M for Mammy is about language and home and the power of a family to heal itself.
 It is about telling stories, reading stories, and writing them down.
-It's about coming home, about finding language and about the truth of words.
 It is a story of a young boy without words, of a mother who has lost her words and a father full of stories he has to learn to tell.
 And then there's the granny who hammers and shapes words on the anvil of love, and a daughter who tries to speak for them all.

 Eleanor O'Reilly is a teacher of English and Classical Studies who has just completed an MA in Creative Writing, at Manchester Metropolitan University.

 Having first started writing five years ago, she has received several literary prizes, including the 2015 RTE Francis McManus Radio Short Story Award and the 2013 William Trevor International Short Story Award, and has been shortlisted for several others, including the 2016 Colm Toibin Literary Award.

 She lives in Ireland with her husband Brian Kelly, their daughter Ella Kelly, and a whole menagerie of pets.
 M for Mammy is her debut novel.